Semistable abelian varieties over $\mathbb{Q}$ with bad reduction at 19 only: an overview of the Fontaine--Schoof strategy: The Fontaine--Schoof classification strategy

 \begin{corollary} Let $R \hookrightarrow R'$ be an injection of rings and $G$ be a flat affine group scheme over $R$.
 If multiplication by $n$ annihilates $G_{R'}$, then it also annihilates $G$. \end{corollary}

 The following proposition with a few extra conditions on the ground field is stated by Raynaud \cite[Cor.
 3.3.6.]{Raynaud_type_p} and a proof has been provided by Tate \cite[pg.
 152 Cor.]{Tate_FLT}.
-However, these extra assumptions are unnecessary and prevent one from applying this particularly useful result when studying extensions of group schemes which are killed by 2.
-Although its use can be avoided in this article, it is of great use in our forthcoming article treating semistable abelian varieties with good reduction outside of $29$.
+However, these extra assumptions are unnecessary and prevent one from applying this particularly useful result when studying extensions of group schemes which are annihilated by 2.